-FERC has approved Energy Transfer Partners’ request to revise the horizontal directional drill (HDD) profile for the East Austin Road (River Raisin) HDD in Washtenaw County, Michigan.
+Rover Pipeline, a subsidiary of Energy Transfer Partners (ETP), has received authorization from the Federal Energy Regulatory Commission to revise the horizontal directional drill (HDD) profile for the East Austin Road (River Raisin) HDD in Washtenaw County, Mich.

 On Oct.
-11, 2017, FERC staff authorized Rover Pipeline, LLC (Rover) to resume HDD activities subject to certain conditions.
+11, 2017, FERC staff authorized the company to resume HDD activities subject to certain conditions.
 However, according to FERC’s Kevin Bowman, due to geologic conditions associated with coarse-grained materials (cobbles and boulders) encountered during pilot hole drilling which led to an inadvertent return (IR) of drilling fluids into the River Raisin, Energy Transfer Partners now proposes to revise its drill profile to locate the drill deeper into consolidated bedrock.

 Bowman added that FERC’s third-party HDD contractor J.D.
 Hair & Associates, Inc. has reviewed Energy Transfer Partners’ proposal and concludes that the revised drilling profile will maximize the success of the drill and reduce the potential for an IR, which will also help to avoid impacts on federally listed mussel species in the river.